-Dover City Manager J. Michael Joyal, Jr. presented the proposed Fiscal Year 2026 budget to the City Council on Wednesday, Feb.
+Dover City Manager J. Michael Joyal, Jr. first presented the proposed Fiscal Year 2026 budget to the City Council on Wednesday, Feb.
 12, 2025.

 The proposed budget's accompanying FY2026 Proposed Schedule of Fees can be viewed here.
-When the City Council adopts the FY2026 budget, it will also adopt its schedule of fees for the fiscal year.

 At its March 10 meeting, the School Board voted unanimously to recommend budget adjustments to its Jan.
 6, 2025 adopted budget.